How much protein do I need per day in my diet?

 - Much of your muscles, bones and internal organs.

-Therefore, protein enables most functions in your body.
+Therefore, protein enables most of your body's functions.
 Simply put, you're basically a bunch of protein.
-Without protein, it's not you.
+Without protein, you are not you.

 It is extremely important that you know how much protein your body needs, because if you have a deficiency you run the risk of having this disease:

-- Kwashiorkor: It is a disease caused by a lack of protein in the body and is often seen in people who have suffered from famine or are living on a low protein diet.
+- Kwashiorkor: It is a disease caused by a lack of protein in the body and is often seen in people who have suffered from famine or who live on a low-protein diet.

 How much protein should I consume?

-Short answer for how much protein you should eat daily : it depends.
+Short answer for how much daily recommended protein you should eat : it depends.

-You must know the right amount of protein you need if you want to lose fat, or gain muscle, or if you want to be in good health.
+You should know the right amount of protein you need if you want to lose fat, or gain muscle, or if you want to be in good health.

 A 150 lb (68 kg) person would need approximately 54 grams of protein per day. |